CamdenpopRock proudly presents

-Maier’s one man show JUST FOR THE RECORD hit the stage in 2016, honoring the centennial of three iconic buildings on the Camden waterfront, conceived and built by multimillionaire Eldridge Reeves Johnson in 1916.
+Maier’s one man show JUST FOR THE RECORD hit the stage in 2016, honoring the centennial of three iconic buildings built by multimillionaire Eldridge Reeves Johnson for the Camden waterfront.

 Christopher AND his original derby-hatted Eldridge Johnson character are even featured in a charming new children’s book Aunt Cora’s Wart, An Historical Faerie Tale: Nipper Fest! written and illustrated by Mary Groce, available on Amazon.com.